DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

 ### Playbooks

-Ansible uses modules to configure devices, these modules allow various operational/configuration commands to be running.
-In the following example we will use the [./ansible_playbooks/enable_ssh.yaml](./ansible_playbooks/enable_ssh.yaml) playbook to enable SSH on the device `xr`.
+Ansible uses playbooks to define a set of tasks to complete.
+These tasks use modules that interface with device and allow various operational/configuration commands to be executed.
+In the following example we will use the [./ansible_playbooks/enable_ssh.yaml](./ansible_playbooks/enable_ssh.yaml) playbook to enable SSH on the device `xr` using the `telnet` module.

 This is a very simple playbook with a single task in it.